textpattern/textpattern/sites/README.txt

 ----------------------------

-In order to separate the admin area into its own subdomain, you will need to use your web host's facilities to create two virtual hosts per Textpattern site.
-One virtual host will be used to access the Textpattern admin area, and the other will be used to access the Textpattern-powered site.
-This configuration step is commonly performed via your host's web panel.
+In order to separate the admin area into its own subdomain, you will need to use your web host's facilities to create two virtual hosts per Textpattern site: one virtual host will be used to access the Textpattern admin area, and the other will be used to access the Textpattern-powered site.
+You need to:

-You need to set the document root of the admin virtual host to the admin subdirectory of your site.
-Set the document root of the site virtual host to the public subdirectory of your site.
-Also, be sure that the virtual host allows traversing symbolic links.
+* Set the document root of the admin virtual host (e.g. admin.example.com) to the /admin subdirectory of your site.

+* Set the document root of the public site virtual host (e.g. www.example.com) to the /public subdirectory of your site.

+This configuration step is commonly performed via your host's control panel.

-Here is an example config for Apache to create our virtual hosts for site1:
+If your host allows you to manage your server config files directly, here is an example config for Apache to create virtual hosts for site1:

     <VirtualHost *:80>
         ServerName example.com